 A Bill to make provision about the conditions to be met by male blood donors, including removing the restrictions relating to blood donation from men who have sexual intercourse with men; and for connected purposes.

-Currently at the Second Reading in the House of Commons.
-If it advances, it would typically move to Committee stage for detailed examination, followed by further readings and potential passage to the Lords.
+The Bill is at the 2nd reading in the House of Commons.
+If it progresses, it would move to Committee Stage for detailed scrutiny.

 Generated 21 February 2026